 Secondly, you must speak to a registered professional.

-These people are trained to deal with situations such as these and have all the tools needed to overcome the Daddy blues.
+These people are trained to deal with these and have all the tools needed to overcome the Daddy blues.

 I have said it before, us Men are not very good at asking for help, so help us to help ourselves.